 This content is blocked.
 Please accept marketing cookies.
 You can do this here.

-In Los Angeles, people historically avoid transit because of unreliable rides, long wait times and multiple transfers.
-Many citizens opt for single-passenger vehicle trips over transit, and the downtown traffic creates congestion and environmental impacts that threaten long-term sustainability.
+For decades, Los Angeles has been notorious for being one of the most congested cities in the world, yet because of long wait times and multiple transfers LA citizens historically opt for single-passenger vehicle trips, contributing to traffic that creates congestion and environmental impacts that threaten long-term sustainability.

-With more access to LA’s rich cultural landscape, citizens will enjoy new work, education and entertainment opportunities.
-LA Metro expects the updated system to bring in up to 17,000 additional trips a day.
-Taking cars off the road will improve congestion and reduce emissions outputs, combatting the worst aspects of LA’s single-passenger vehicle habit.
+LA Metro also expects the system to bring in up to 17,000 additional trips each day, taking thousands of cars off the road, which will improve congestion and reduce emissions outputs.